Air quality

 If you would like to support the City’s efforts to tackle Greenhouse Gas (GHG) emissions and improve local air quality, there are a few things you can do:

-• Or through a service request- Environmental concern- Air Quality, residents could provide the location of the businesses/buildings where idling is happening, and we will contact them to ask for their kind collaboration and possible signage/decals installation.
+- Residents provide the location of the businesses/buildings where idling is happening.
+We will contact them to ask for their kind collaboration and possible signage/decals installation.

 Postcards, decals and signage are available for free distribution by completing this form: Anti-Idling Material Request.